mathiasbynens/covid-19-vaccinations-germany/README.md

 1. preserve the historical data for each German state

 There’s also [a chart visualizing the data](https://mathiasbynens.github.io/covid-19-vaccinations-germany/).
 [Hopefully someone can build a prettier one.](https://github.com/mathiasbynens/covid-19-vaccinations-germany/issues/1)

+This repository complements [the incredible covid-19-data project](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/country_data/Germany.csv), which includes vaccination data for Germany as a whole, but not for individual German states.